mitchhymel/local_notifications/README.md

 LocalNotifications is an easy way to create notifications on both [Android](https://developer.android.com/guide/topics/ui/notifiers/notifications.html) and [iOS](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/).
 This packages is also available on [Pub](https://pub.dartlang.org/packages/local_notifications).

+## Platforms

+Currently the following platforms are supported
++ Android 6.0 (SDK version 23 or higher)
++ iOS 10 or higher

+A goal is to bring this dependencies down as much as possible.

 ## Features